Famous quotations and quotes about Learning from History

 When it comes to the possibilities of 'learning from history' there are doubtless many things we could aspire to learn.

-Some of those would be more practically useful, in terms of contributing to the normal and decent functioning of well-meaning societies than others.
+Some of those would be more practically useful, in terms of contributing to the normal and decent functioning of well-meaning societies,

 of events, mostly unimportant,